Site Based Decision Making Committee Members & By-Laws

 Section 1 - Size and Composition

-The Dobie Pre-Kindergarten Site-Based Decision-Making team must have a core group of 15 members.
+The Dobie Pre-Kindergarten Site-Based Decision-Making Team (SBDM) must have a core group of 15 members.

 The CORE group of fifteen members shall be established annually, no later than Labor Day of each school year, and will consist of:

-- Six classroom teachers (nominated and elected by teachers only to serve on the Site‐Based Decision-Making Team, with the elected supervised by the Principal and members of the Site‐Based Decision-Making Team).
+- Minimum of six classroom teachers (nominated and elected by teachers only to serve on the SBDM team, with the election supervised by the Principal and members of the SBDM team).
 Teachers are professional personnel with classroom teaching responsibilities of at least four hours during the instructional day.

-- One campus-based non-teaching professional staff member (nominated and elected by non-teaching professional staff only with the elected supervised by the Principal and members of the Site‐Based Decision-Making Team).
+- One campus-based non-teaching professional staff member (nominated and elected by non-teaching professional staff only with the elected supervised by the Principal and members of the SBDM team).
 Campus-based non-teaching professional staff includes those who hold a professional certificate but do not teach for at least four hours during the instructional day.

-- Two parents (elected by parents only with the election to be supervised by the campus parent group; membership in the campus parent group is not required).
+- Two parents (Parents volunteered for the SBDM committee after information was shared in the parent newsletter).
 A parent is a person who is a parent of, or who stands in parental relation to, a student enrolled at the campus.

-- Two business community members (selected by the Principal and elected members).
+- Two business community members (selected by the Principal after receiving information in the parent newsletter).
 Business representatives need not reside in nor operate businesses in the district.
 [Education Code 11.251(b)] They should be representative of the community’s diversity.

 - In addition, individuals, as determined by the fifteen core members, may be added so that all the school’s major constituent groups are adequately represented (i.e. classroom teachers, parents, teacher assistants, other support personnel, community and/or business representatives, and/or students); however, the overall committee shall be balanced with no one constituent group over‐represented on the committee.
 The core group of fifteen shall ensure that racial and gender diversity is reflected on the team.